grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Percy pointed to a hashed arc printed on the chart that ran past one side of the depot island.
 "Is that the actual current Authority demarcation line?"

-"Yes," said Hemi.
+"Yes it is," said Hemi.
 "Western Federated Socialists on the east side of it, Consolidated States of the Archipelago Islands on the west side of it."
 He looked at the date printed in the corner of the chart.
 "At least as of the printing of this chart, eight months ago."

 "We need to head toward Stilt City.
 But I think we should take a slightly less than direct course."
 Percy drew an arcing route on the chart with the tip of her finger.
 She indicated a point on the arc.
 "I asked Shakes to rendezvous with us here.
 I hired him to help us out on this run."